938 words · 5 minutes

 The first place to start with any personal security check-up is to gather a list of all the different websites, apps, or programs that require you to have login credentials.
 Optionally, once you know where your information is being stored, you can sort the list from the most-important items such as banks or government logins to less important items such as your favorite meme site.
 You will want to ensure that your critical logins are secure before getting to the others.

 Once you think you have a good idea of all your different authentication methods, I recommend using a password manager such as Bitwarden.
 Using a password manager allows you to automatically save your logins, create randomized passwords, and transfer passwords across devices.
-However, you'll need to memorize your "master password" that allows you to open the password manager.
+However, you'll need to memorize your "vault password" that allows you to open the password manager.
 It's important to make this something hard to guess since it would allow anyone who has it to access every password you've stored in there.

 Racing-Alphabet-Gourd-Parrot3.
 Swap the symbols out for whichever symbol you want, move the number around, and fine-tune the passphrase until you are confident that you can remember it whenever necessary.

-Once you've stored your passwords, make sure you continually check-up on your account and make sure you aren't following bad password practices.
+Once you've stored your passwords, make sure you continually check up on your account and make sure you aren't following bad password practices.
 Krebs on Security has a great blog post on password recommendations.
-Any time that a data breach happens, make sure you check to see if you were included and if you need to reset any account passwords.
+Any time that a data breach happens, make sure you check to see if you were included, and if you need to reset any account passwords.

 What Are the Basic Requirements?